 There’s a reason most people have an aversion to spiders.
 Spiders are predatory, venomous and can be very aggressive.
 Luckily, the majority of different species of spiders in the Pacific Northwest either don’t have enough venom in their bite to do any harm to humans, or they don’t possess mandibles strong enough to puncture our skin.

 Prevent a spider-related injury by donning gloves whenever you work in the yard, clean your basement, or reach into dark areas around your home.
-The safest way to deal with a potentially dangerous spider is to contact a Portland pest control service to properly identify the species and determine whether an infestation has occurred.
+The safest way to deal with a potentially dangerous spider is to contact a professional pest control service to properly identify the species and determine whether an infestation has occurred.